tsuACM/truman_acm_website/_pages/events.markdown

 ## Upcoming Meetings

-*Meetings are held every Monday at 6:00PM in Violette Hall 1148 unless otherwise specified.*
+*Meetings are held every Monday at 6:00PM in Violette Hall 1144 unless otherwise specified.*

-**August 26th: Welcome Back**

-Our first meeting will be a relaxed game night for returning members to catch back up with each other.

 **August 28th: New Members Welcome**

-This special meeting will be held right after the Activities Fair on Wednesday, August 28th.
+This special meeting will be held right after the Activities Fair at **5:00PM on Wednesday, August 28th**.
 We will welcome our new members by playing games and doing icebreakers.
 Come meet all of your fellow computer science enthusiasts!

 **September 9th: Trivia Night**

 We will be holding a trivia night!
 Questions will include general topics as well as computer science.

+**September 16th: Internship Panel (Tentative)**

+This meeting, we will feature a panel of students who have completed internships in computer science.
+The floor will be open to questions from the audience, so join us if you are curious about what it takes to get an internship!

+**September 23rd: Codeathon Kickoff**

+This meeting will begin our [Fall 2024 Codeathon][HT]!
+We will introduce the theme and the rules of the competition. **Free food will be provided.**